Charleston-area schools, offices announce closures as Hurricane Florence nears

 School and government leaders started announcing emergency closures and other plans Monday as Hurricane Florence moved toward the East Coast.

-Charleston Southern University will end classes at 2 p.m.
-Monday.
-Campus offices will close at 4 p.m. and remain closed until further notice.
-All campus activities, sporting events and campus visits are canceled after 4 p.m.
-Monday.
-The dining hall will remain open until noon Tuesday.
-For updates from CSU, click here.

-Berkeley County School District announced, "all Berkeley schools and offices will close Tuesday so students, staff, and their families can prepare for Hurricane Florence.
-Schools and offices will remain closed Wednesday through Friday."
+Berkeley County School District announced its schools and offices will close Tuesday so students, staff, and their families can prepare for the storm.
+Schools and offices will remain closed through Friday.
 The school board meeting scheduled for Tuesday night has been cancelled.
 Further announcements will be made via email, text alert, phone calls,Facebook and the school district website.

 Charleston County School District announced Monday afternoon its schools will close Tuesday.
 Their reopening will depend on several things, including: the status of evacuation orders; the ultimate path of the storm; and degree of damage to its school facilities.
 Makeup dates have been scheduled for Nov.
 19, Nov.
 20 and Feb.
 18. Monday's school board Committee of the Whole meeting was postponed due to storm preparations.
 For updates from CCSD, follow the district on Facebook or Twitter.